 Farm Animal Practices

-All farm practices are invited to attend quarterly Farm & Equine Clinical Director Meetings; a forum for general farm and equine business updates at group level, as well as a chance to feedback on new initiatives, share knowledge and discuss local business challenges.
+All farm practices are invited to attend the quarterly Farm & Equine Clinical Director Meetings; a forum for general farm and equine business updates at group level, as well as a chance to feedback on new initiatives, share knowledge and discuss local business challenges.

 - Farm Advisory Board